Jim Jones: Latter Rain movement

 Following the convention, Jones renamed his church the "Peoples Temple Christian Church Full Gospel" to associate it with Full Gospel Pentecostalism; the name was later shortened to the Peoples Temple.
 Jones participated in a series of multi-state revival campaigns with Branham in the second half of the 1950s.
 Jones claimed to be a follower and promoter of Branham's "Message" during the period.
 Peoples Temple hosted a second international Pentecostal convention in 1957 which was again headlined by Branham.
 Through the conventions and with the support of Branham and Mattsson-Boze, Jones secured connections throughout the Latter Rain movement.

-Jones adopted one of the Latter Rain's key doctrines, which he continued to promote for the rest of his life: the Manifested Sons of God.
+Jones adopted one of the Latter Rain key doctrines, which he continued to promote for the rest of his life: the Manifested Sons of God.
 William Branham and the Latter Rain movement promoted the belief that individuals could become manifestations of God with supernatural gifts and superhuman abilities.
 They believed that such a manifestation signaled the second coming of Christ, and that the people endowed with these special gifts would usher in a millennial age of heaven on earth.
 Jones was fascinated with the idea, and adapted it to promote his own utopian ideas and eventually the idea that he was himself a manifestation of God.
 By the late 1960s, Jones came to teach he was a manifestation of "Christ the Revolution".

 Branham was a major influence on Jones who subsequently adopted elements of Branham's methods, doctrines, and style.
 Like Branham, Jones would later claim to be a return of Elijah the Prophet, the voice of God, a manifestation of Christ, and promote the belief that the end of the world was imminent.
 Jones learned some of his most successful recruitment tactics from Branham.
 Jones eventually separated from the Latter Rain movement following a bitter disagreement with Branham in which Jones prophesied Branham's death.
 Their disagreement was possibly related to Branham's racial teachings or Branham's increasingly vocal opposition to communism.